 Set out on the I-10 west through San Antonio.
 Although only a short distance, it's worth spending some time discovering this large city known for its culture and famous river walk.

 Continue on the I-10 until you reach Fort Stockton and through Fort Bliss.
 At Deming switch to US-180 heading west and continue until you reach Gila National Forest and Pinetop-Lakeside - two beautiful places to stop and take a break from the roadside.

 Next take the I-40 west before merging on the I-40 W/US-180 W towards Flagstaff and continue the rest of the road trip as per the Northern Route above.

 Best places to stop between Houston and The Grand Canyon

-With a road trip from Houston to the Grand Canyon we're setting the bar pretty high for the calibre of attractions we want to see, so it leaves a tough prospect for our stops along the way to live up to.
+With a road trip from Houston to the Grand Canyon we're setting the bar pretty high for the caliber of attractions we want to see, so it leaves a tough prospect for our stops along the way to live up to.

-That said, the following three stops are incredible destinations, featuring some iconic and memorable sights, that we genuinely believe will do just that.
+That said, the following three stops are incredible destinations featuring some iconic and memorable sights, that we genuinely believe will do just that.

 Reach new heights - Albuquerque, New Mexico

 As New Mexico's largest city, Albuquerque has a wonderful mix of a fantastic desert landscape and a town filled with historic buildings, such as San Felipe de Neri Church, five museums, and plenty of shops.
-Other noteworthy attractions include Petroglyph National Monument and the world's longest tramway which takes you to the top of Sandia Peak.
+Other noteworthy attractions include the Petroglyph National Monument and the world's longest tramway which takes you to the top of Sandia Peak.